Vbcc

 vbcc is a portable and retargetable ANSI C compiler.
 It supports C89 (ISO/IEC 9899:1989) as well as parts of C99 (ISO/IEC 9899:1999).

 It is divided into two parts.
 One is target-independent and the other is target-dependent. vbcc provides complete abstraction of host-arithmetic and target-arithmetic.
 It fully supports cross-compiling for 8-bit, 16-bit, 32-bit and 64-bit architectures.

 Embedded systems are supported by features such as different pointer sizes, ROM-able code, inline assembly, bit-types, interrupt handlers, section attributes, and stack usage calculation (depending on the backend).

-vbcc supports the following backends, with different degrees of maturity: 68k, ColdFire, PowerPC, 6502, VideoCore, 80x86 (386 and above), Alpha, C16x/ST10, 6809/6309/68HC12, and Z-machine.
+vbcc supports the following backends, with different degrees of maturity: 68k, ColdFire, PowerPC, 6502, 65C02, 65C816 (in native mode), VideoCore, 80x86 (386 and above), Alpha, C16x/ST10, 6809/6309/68HC12, and Z-machine.

 The compiler itself can run on all common operating systems, including Windows, Mac OS X, and Unix/Linux.

 Optimizations

 The compiler provides a large set of high-level optimizations as well as target-specific optimizations to produce faster or smaller code.
 It is also able to optimize across functions and modules.
 Target-independent optimizations supported by vbcc include: